Budget-limited distribution learning in multifidelity problems: Empirical CDF estimator under linear regression

 \end{Lemma}

-The proof of Lemma \ref{lemma1} is technical and thus postponed to the end of this section.
+The proof of Lemma \ref{lemma1} is quite technical and can be found in Appendix \ref{4.1l}.
 An immediate consequence of Lemma \ref{lemma1} is that $L_S$ can be estimated by a more computable quantity that serves as an asymptotic upper bound.
 This fact will be used for algorithm design in Section \ref{sec:alg}. \begin{Th} Assume $B>c_\ex m$.
 Under Assumptions \ref{ass:eS-cond}-\ref{a3}, with probability $1$,

 where

 \end{Th} \begin{proof}[Proof of Theorem \ref{Thm:bdd}] Combining \eqref{W_1tri} and Lemma \ref{lemma1} yields that for any $\delta>0$,

 The proof is finished by sending $\delta\downarrow 0$. \end{proof}